-So, if you find out the ratio of these 2 what you will get.
+So, if you find out the ratio of these two what you will get?
 Now when you write the mass into acceleration, you have to keep in mind that the mass is the density times the volume.
-So, the mass is rho into L cube in terms of dimension.
-So, if you find out the ratio of these 2 forces what you will get is rho into v into L by mu.
-So, these L is what it is a characteristic link scale of the system.
-We have earlier discussed that; what is the characteristic link scale of the system?
-So, in a system with a particular characteristic length scale the Reynolds number expressed in terms of that length scale, and we will see; what is this velocity?
-This is also a characteristic velocity; as system may have different velocities at different points; so this kind of characteristic velocity taken.
+So, the mass is $\rho \times L^3$ in terms of dimension.
+So, if you find out the ratio of these two forces what you will get is, $\frac{\rho VL}{\mu}$.
+So, this L is a characteristic length scale of the system.

+We have earlier discussed that: what is the characteristic length scale of the system.
+So, in a system with particular characteristic length scale, the Reynolds number expressed in terms of the length scale and we will see what is this velocity, this is also a characteristic velocity a system may have different velocity at different points.
+So, this is a kind of characteristic velocity taken and with these characterizations, it may be possible to have a quantification of the ratio of inertia and viscous force.

-And with these characterizations it may be possible to have a quantification of the ratio of inertia and viscous force.
-Even when the inertia force is absent this tells us a way by which we can have the concept of Reynolds number utilizable that not the inertia force by viscous force, but if it was possible to have an acceleration by having a driving force what would have been that equivalent inertia force.
-The ratio of that equivalent inertia force by viscous force may be interpreted as a Reynolds number in cases when the fluid is not accelerating.
-If the entire energy of the fluid was utilized to accelerate it what would have been that equivalent inertia force that by viscous force would still then be interpreted as an equivalent Reynolds number.
+Even when the inertia force is absent, this tells as a way by which we can have the concept of Reynolds number utilizable.
+That not the inertia force by viscous force, but if it was possible to have an acceleration by having a driving force, what would have been that equivalent inertia force?
+The ratio of that equivalent inertia force by viscous force may be interpreted as the Reynolds number in cases when the fluid is not accelerating.

-So, we will try to stop here today.
-And in the next class we will try to utilize the concept of this non-dimensional number and relate it with the viscous behavior for gases.
+So, when the entire energy of the fluid was utilized to accelerate it, what would have been that equivalent inertia force that by viscous force would still then we interpreted as an equivalent Reynolds number.
+So, we will try to stop here today and in the next class we will try to utilize the concept of this non-dimensional number and relate it with the viscous behaviour for gases ok.